 Heparins are important anticoagulants used in the prophylaxis and treatment of thromboembolic disorders.
-They include unfractionated heparins (UFHs) and low-molecular-weight heparins (LMWHs) [123,124].
+They include unfractionated heparins and low-molecular-weight heparins (LMWHs) [123,124].

-Mechanism of action: The anticoagulant effect of heparin is mediated through its interaction with antithrombin III that, in turn, accelerates its ability to inactivate the coagulation enzymes: factor IIa, Xa and IXa.

-Rationale: Severe COVID-19 is commonly complicated with coagulopathy and disseminated intravascular coagulation [125-127].
-All COVID-19 hospitalized patients should receive prophylactic heparin to prevent venous thromboembolism [128].
+Mechanism of action: The anticoagulant effect of heparin is mediated through its interaction with antithrombin III, which, in turn, accelerates its ability to inactivate the coagulation factors IIa, Xa, and IXa.
+Rationale: Severe COVID-19 is commonly complicated by coagulopathy and disseminated intravascular coagulation [125-127].
+All patients hospitalized with COVID-19 should receive prophylactic heparin to prevent venous thromboembolism [128].

-DHR: Delayed DHR to subcutaneously injected heparin is the most commonly reported reaction [129-131], LMWHs being the most frequently involved [132].
-Itchy erythematous or eczematous plaques develop around injection sites.
-The usual latency for development of characteristic lesions during ongoing therapy is 7 to 10 days; in case of prior sensitization and re-exposure, skin lesions appear within 1 to 3 days [133].
-Less frequently, in cases with continuation of subcutaneous injections despite local reaction, a generalized eczema or exanthema with accentuation around injection sites may be observed [134].
-Female sex, older age and longer exposure to heparins seem to be risk factors for heparin allergy [135].
+DHRs: Delayed DHR to subcutaneously injected heparin is the most commonly reported reaction [129-131], with LMWHs being the most frequently involved [132].
+Itchy erythematous or eczematous plaques develop around the injection site.
+The usual latency for development of characteristic lesions during ongoing therapy is 7 to 10 days; in cases of prior sensitization and re-exposure, skin lesions appear within 1 to 3 days [133].
+Less frequently, in cases with continuation of subcutaneous injections despite local reactions, generalized eczema or exanthema with accentuation around the injection site may be observed [134].
+Female sex, older age, and longer exposure to heparins seem to be risk factors for heparin allergy [135].

-Other immune reactions during ongoing anticoagulation with heparins may present as heparin-induced thrombocytopenia, a classic type II reaction induced by polyclonal antibodies [132] and type III Arthus reaction, resulting from antigen-antibody complexes characterized by inflammation, erythematous inducation and edema at the injection site, which can result in subsequent hemorrhage and necrosis [136].
-In rare cases, DRESS [137], SJS [138] and IgE-mediated urticaria or anaphylaxis have been described [124,139-144].
+Other immune reactions during ongoing anticoagulation with heparins may present as heparin-induced thrombocytopenia, a classic type II reaction induced by polyclonal antibodies [132], and type III Arthus reaction, resulting from antigen-antibody complexes and characterized by inflammation, erythematous induration, and edema at the injection site, which can result in subsequent hemorrhage and necrosis [136].
+In rare cases, DRESS syndrome [137], SJS [138], and IgE-mediated urticaria and anaphylaxis have been described [124,139-144].

-Little is known about cross-reactivity between heparins so, tolerance must always be demonstrated [124].
+As little is known about cross-reactivity between heparins, tolerance must always be demonstrated [124].
 Tolerance does not seem to depend on molecular weight [145].
-Tolerance to fondaparinux is well known in patients who react to LMWHs [146] and data in the literature show that patients with delayed DHR to heparins tolerate intravenous heparin application [132,147,148].
+Tolerance to fondaparinux is well known in patients who react to LMWHs [146], and data in the literature show that patients with delayed DHR to heparins tolerate intravenous heparin [132,147,148].

-Allergological study: For immediate reactions, sensitivity and specificity of skin tests have yet to be determined [149] so, according to some authors [149,150], a BAT could be a useful in vitro diagnostic technique to study possible sensitization to heparins.
-Prick-tests using the original undiluted drug are not necessary in patients with delayed hypersensitivity reactions, and patch-testing with the undiluted drug can be omitted because of reduced sensitivity [132].
+Allergological study: For immediate reactions, the sensitivity and specificity of skin tests have yet to be determined [149]; therefore, according to some authors [149,150], the BAT could be a useful in vitro diagnostic technique when investigating possible sensitization to heparins.
+Prick tests using the original undiluted drug are not necessary in patients with delayed DHRs, and patch testing with the undiluted drug can be omitted because of reduced sensitivity [132].
 Intradermal testing with drug concentrations ranging from 1/1000 to 1/10 are recommended [151,29].
 If cutaneous tests are negative, the risk-benefit ratio should be evaluated before proceeding with a DPT.

-Desensitization protocols: Quite a few desensitization protocols have been reported [143,144,152-154].
-One reports heparin desensitization before cardiopulmonary bypass by gradually increasing the dose of heparin IV, starting with 100 units in 1 L of saline over 24h [144].
-Another describes a successful 3-hour desensitization protocol after an anaphylactic shock due to heparin comprising IV administration of diluted heparin, gradually increasing doses (0.1 to 5000 units) at 15-minute intervals [143].
+Desensitization protocols: Many desensitization protocols have been reported [143,144,152-154].
+One involved desensitization to heparin before cardiopulmonary bypass by gradually increasing the dose of intravenous heparin, starting with 100 units in 1 L of saline over 24 hours [144].
+Another describes a successful 3-hour desensitization protocol after an anaphylactic shock due to heparin comprising intravenous administration of diluted heparin, with doses gradually increasing (0.1 to 5000 units) at 15-minute intervals [143].

-Please refer to Table III for a summary of all DHR and Table IV for detailed concentrations for prick and patch tests mentioned in this revision and other possible options.
+Table 3 provides a summary of DHRs.
+Table 4 provides detailed concentrations for the prick and patch tests mentioned in this review, as well as other possible options.